Brandy Freaks Out Over Meeting Janet Jackson: ‘My Heart Was Beating So Fast’

 Brandy and Janet have both been touring across Australia as part of an event titled “RnB Fridays Live 2019” alongside The Black Eyed Peas, 50 Cent, Jason Derulo, Sisqo, Keri Hilson, and J-Kwon, per The Inquisitr.

-Brandy has been keeping her followers up to date with her journey Down Under, expressing how she feels within Instagram captions.
+Brandy has been keeping her followers up to date with her journey Down Under, expressing how she feels with her Instagram captions.

 “Yesterday was a beautiful day in Melbourne, Australia.
 The energy and the love was undeniable.
 I hope you all love the moments that were captured,” she wrote in a post that consisted of multiple photos.

-They will continue the tour together in Australia with shows in Brisbane and Sydney which will be followed by a one-off date in Auckland, New Zealand.
+The two singers will continue the tour together in Australia with shows in Brisbane and Sydney which will be followed by a one-off date in Auckland, New Zealand.

 Brandy’s setlist consists of nine songs, while Jackson, who is the headliner for each show, performs 18 tracks from her back catalog.